crystal-lang-tools/atom-ide-crystal/README.md

 - [Nuclude](https://atom.io/packages/nuclide) by Facebook
 - [linter](https://atom.io/packages/linter) by steelbrain

+### Code Formatting

+With the "Format on Save" configuration option enabled, this package will run the Crystal Code Formatter on the currently open file when it is saved.

 ### Test Running

 In the future this package will make use of the Crystal compiler's test running functionality and show you your passing and failing tests in the editor.